or

 8. Yogyakarta in Java, Indonesia

 Yogyakarta, often called “Jogja” by locals, is the beating heart of Java’s culture and history.
 This was home to two of Indonesia’s most iconic UNESCO sites, Borobudur and Prambanan temples, which attract visitors from around the globe.
-But on the beyond temples, Jogja is known for its warm hospitality, lively street art, and student-driven energy, making the city feel young, safe, and vibrant.
+Beyond the temples, Jogja is known for its warm hospitality, lively street art, and student-driven energy, making the city feel young, safe, and vibrant.

 In recent years, the city has taken serious steps to improve safety around tourist hotspots like Malioboro Street, where you can shop for batik, taste street food, or enjoy the bustling evening vibe.
-Solo travellers often note how approachable and helpful locals are, and families find comfort in the city’s organised transport and family-friendly attractions like Taman Sari Water Castle or the interactive museums.
+Solo travellers often note how approachable and helpful locals are, and families find comfort in the city’s organised transport and family-friendly attractions such as Taman Sari Water Castle and interactive museums.

-The dry season in Bali, from May to September, is the most comfortable time to explore Yogyakarta.
+The dry season in Yogyakarta, from May to September, is the most comfortable time to visit.
+Clear skies make temple visits and city tours enjoyable.
 Clear skies make temple visits and city tours enjoyable, while cultural festivals often fill the calendar.
 This wet season can be less crowded and still perfectly safe if you don’t mind the occasional rain shower.
 For easy and safe exploration, use registered ride-hailing apps or hop on a becak (traditional pedicab) for short rides—it’s affordable, fun, and part of the Jogja experience.

 yogyakarta was the safe places in indonesia